shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 Refund payment method can be called only for transactions that are claimed to be successful.
 The payment can either be completely or partially refunded.

 Generally, refunds are linked to a specific order transaction capture ID.
 A refund can have multiple positions, with different order line items and amounts.
 To allow easy refund handling, have your payment handler implement the `RefundPaymentHandlerInterface`.
-Your RefundHandler implementation will be called with the `refundId` where you can call your PSP or similar.
+Your RefundHandler implementation will be called with the `refundId` to call your PSP or similar.

 Use the Refund API `/api/_action/order_transaction_capture_refund/{refundId}` endpoint to refund payments.
 You usually need the `refundId` and `context`.
 The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before, and will be forwarded to your RefundHandler implementation.

 When you refund a payment, the API will change the refund state to *complete*.
 If you want to fail the refund in your RefundHandler implementation, simply throw a `RefundException`, and the state of the refund will transition to *fail*.

-In case of refund failures, `RefundException` will handle it.
+> Your payment extensions must write its own captures and refunds into the order_transaction_capture and order_transaction_capture_refund tables respectively before calling the refund handler as this is not carried out by the Shopware Core.